-The Director - Operations is responsible for the provision of expert level leadership, management, and governance for operational and management processes across CaFHS.
+The Program Manager - Operations is responsible for the provision of expert level leadership, management, and governance for operational and management processes across CaFHS.

-The role will be responsible for ensuring strategic and operational service planning processes are implemented and evaluated across the regions which are consistent with the strategic directions of CaFHS, WCHN, SA Health, Department for Education, State and National Agendas and current research as they relate to child and family health services.
-This role is accountable for the service delivery of the CaFHS regions with a focus on strategies to increase the reach of services across the state.
+The role will be responsible for ensuring strategic service planning processes are implemented, and evaluated across the regions which are consistent with the strategic directions of CaFHS, WCHN, SA Health, Department for Education, State and National Agendas and current research as they relate to child and family health services.

-The Director - Operations is accountable for the:
+The Program Manager - Operations is accountable for the:

-- > Efficient delivery of high-quality service, - > Delivery of service reach against identified targets - > implementation of new services and models of care, - > review of current services, - > continuous improvement of services - > ensuring high performing teams, - > development of and adherence to established business principles and governance.
+- > Efficient delivery of high-quality service, - > Implementation of new services and models of care, - > Review of current services, - > Continuous improvement of services - > Ensuring high performing teams, - Development of and adherence to established business principles and governance.